robbycerantola/pinnacola/readme.txt

 Thanks
 ------

-to Intro loop music from PlayOnLoop.com
+to PlayOnLoop.com for the Intro loop music;

-to my grandparents who teached me this game when I was a child.
+to my grandparents Mario and Anna, who teached me this game when I was a child.